greptileai/greptile-vscode/README.md

 ## Feedback

-We value your feedback.
+We value your feedback!
 Please submit any issues or suggestions via our [Discord](https://discord.com/invite/xZhUcFKzu7) or via [email](mailto:founders@greptile.com).

 ---